Hung jury: England and Wales

 Majority verdicts have been allowed in England and Wales since the Criminal Justice Act 1967.
 Before this all criminal convictions required a unanimous verdict.
 At least 10 votes out of 12 is needed for a valid majority verdict.
 If fewer jurors remain, majorities allowed are 11–0, 10–1, 10–0, 9–1 and 9–0.
-Failure to reach this may lead to a retrial (R v.
-Bertrand, 1807).
+Failure to reach this may lead to a retrial (R v Bertrand, 1807).

 Initially, the jury will be directed to try to reach a unanimous verdict.
 If they fail to reach a unanimous verdict, the judge may later give directions that a majority verdict will be acceptable, although the jury should continue to try to reach a unanimous verdict if possible.
-The judge may not give these directions before at least two hours of deliberation, however in practice it is often given after much longer than two hours.
+The judge may not give these directions before at least two hours of deliberation; however, in practice it is often given after much longer than two hours.

 When the jury is called to deliver a verdict after majority directions have been given, a careful protocol of questions is followed: only in the event of a guilty verdict is it asked whether all jurors were agreed on that verdict, to prevent any acquittal from being tainted by it being disclosed that any jurors dissented.
 The protocol is followed separately for each charge.
 Majority verdicts are treated the same as unanimous ones, for example they are not taken as a mitigating factor during sentencing.

 Scotland

 It is not possible to have a hung jury in Scotland in criminal cases.
-Juries consist of 15, and verdicts are decided by simple majority (eight) of the initial membership.
+Juries consist of 15 people, and verdicts are decided by simple majority (eight) of the initial membership.
 If jurors drop out because of illness or another reason, the trial can continue with a minimum of 12 jurors, but the support of eight jurors is needed for a guilty verdict; anything less is treated as an acquittal.

 In civil cases there is a jury of 12, with a minimum of 10 needed to continue the trial.
 It is possible to have a hung jury if there is a tied vote after three hours' deliberation.